 Image usage & model release – When booking a job, always know what the photos will be used for before signing off your model release rights.

-Other Options for Freelance Modelling :
+Other Options For Freelance Modelling:

 There are many niche options for you to start off as a freelance model.
-These modeling jobs can usually command a higher rate due to their niche status..
+These modeling jobs can usually command a higher rate due to their niche status.

 A Face Model

 A face model is a term used by the industry to describe beauty shots taken primarily focused on your face.
-These are highly coveted as they not only mean you will be the face of the product or brand, but will also make you recognisable and springboard your career.
+These are highly coveted as they not only mean you will be the face of the product or brand, but will also make you recognizable and springboard your career.